Skip to main content

 Static Methods and Class Methods

-You can add DBOS workflow, step, and transaction decorators to static methods and class methods of any class, even if it does not inherit from DBOSConfiguredInstance, because such methods do not access class instance variables.
-You must still decorate the class with @DBOS.dbos_class().
+You can add DBOS decorators to static methods and class methods of any class, even if it does not inherit from DBOSConfiguredInstance, because such methods do not access class instance variables.
+If the class contains a DBOS workflow, it must be decorated with @DBOS.dbos_class().
 For example:

 @DBOS.dbos_class()